bhall2001/moduops-www/moduops/blog/2026-09-06-new-schedule-engine.md

 ## How do you fix mistakes though?

 Not perfect, but it works.
 Remember that pellet hopper mistakenly dropped at the bakery?
 A future crew's manifest will call for a covered hopper -- the correct car for flour.
-Finding no flour hopper there, they'll (hopefully) leave the pellet hopper alone and move on.
+Finding no flour hopper there, the crew will (hopefully) leave the pellet hopper alone and move on.

-You can also configure the engine so every "X" services of a drop zone, the crew is told to "PICKUP ALL" regardless of what's there -- guaranteed correction.
-I've been testing X values of 3-5, which work well so far.
+You can also configure the engine so every so many services of a drop zone, the crew is told to "PICKUP ALL" regardless of what's there -- guaranteed correction.
+This is a configurable number that you can play with to see what works for you.

 ## And now for something completely different...

-I've long been obsessed with implementing a **car card system using car types** -- now it's in ModuOps.
-Consignee requests can be marked as a **producer** or a **consumer**.
-Here's an example:
+I've long been obsessed with implementing a **car card system using car types** in ModuOps.
+I'm happy to announce that the Pull and Drop Ops engine adds car card functionality to the App.
+Here is how it works.

-A lumber mill is a **producer** -- it needs an **empty** center beam flat car to load.
-The engine schedules one delivered from the yard, then later pulls the now **loaded** car back to the yard.
+First, consignee requests can be marked as a **producer** or a **consumer**.
+Let's say we have a lumber mill that is a **producer** of lumber -- it needs an **empty** center beam flat car to load milled lumber.
+The engine schedules a center beam flat to be delivered from the yard.
+At some point in the future, the engine schedules a pick up of the now **loaded** car to return back to the yard.

-Meanwhile, a lumber yard selling to happy customers is a **consumer**, consumers always request **loaded** cars from their source yard.
+Meanwhile, a lumber yard selling lumber is a **consumer**, consumers always request **loaded** cars from their source yard.
 The scheduler sees the loaded car sitting in the yard and puts it on a train to the lumber yard.
 Once unloaded, the now **empty** car eventually gets pulled back to the yard -- and the cycle repeats.

 Sound familiar?
 It's a basic car card system -- using car types instead of reporting marks, with no cards to manage, and still self-correcting and prep-free like the rest of ModuOps.

 It's working, and fun to watch in motion.
-You'll now see an indication on train lists and switchlists for whether a car is loaded or empty.
+You'll now see an indication on train lists and switchlists on whether a car is loaded or empty when you have producers and consumers in the layout.
 Cool!

 **Example of Trainlist**